 All sales of government guaranteed loans are executed on a servicing retained basis, and the Company retains the rights and obligations to service the loans.
 The standard sale structure provides for the Company to retain a portion of the cash flow from the interest payment received on the loan.
 When a loan sale involves the transfer of an interest less than the entire loan, the controlling accounting method under FASB ASC 860, Transfers and Servicing, requires the seller to reallocate the carrying basis between the assets transferred and the assets retained based on the relative fair value of the respective assets as of the date of sale.
 The maximum gain on sale that can be recognized is the difference between the fair value of the assets sold and the reallocated basis of the assets sold.
 The gain on sale, which is recognized in government guaranteed loan income, net on the consolidated statements of income, is the sum of the cash premium on the guaranteed loan and the fair value of the servicing assets recognized, less the discount recorded on the unguaranteed portion of the loan retained by the Company.
-For the years ended December 31, 2021, 2020 and 2019, the Company recognized \$6,194, \$3,379, and \$4,388, respectively, of gain on sales of government guaranteed loans.
+For the years ended December 31, 2022, 2021 and 2020, the Company recognized \$12,988, \$6,194, and \$3,379, respectively, of gain on sales of government guaranteed loans.

-Gain on Sale of Mortgage Loans Held for Sale
+Gain on Sale of Mortgage LHFS

-Certain mortgage loans held for sale are sold with servicing released.
-Gains and losses on sales of mortgage loans held for sale are based on the difference between the selling price and the carrying value of the loan sold.
+Certain mortgage LHFS are sold with servicing released.
+Gains and losses on sales of mortgage LHFS are based on the difference between the selling price and the carrying value of the loan sold.